 Completed applications should be sent electronically to firstname.lastname@example.org by the deadlines listed below.

-Applications will be reviewed on a quarterly basis, with review and notification occurring within one month of the application deadline.
+Applications are reviewed on a quarterly basis, with review and notification typically occurring within one month of the application deadline.
+Unless the deadline falls on a weekend or holiday, proposals are due by the close of business on: